JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 </div>

-Because inline classes may be represented both as underlying value and as a wrapper, [referential equality](equality.html#referential-equality) is pointless for them and thus prohibited.
+Because inline classes may be represented both as the underlying value and as a wrapper, [referential equality](equality.html#referential-equality) is pointless for them and is therefore prohibited.

 ### Mangling

-The fact that inline classes are compiled to their underlying type may lead to various obscure errors, for example, unexpected platform signature clashes:
+That inline classes are compiled to their underlying type may lead to various obscure errors, for example, unexpected platform signature clashes:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>